Ernest Gordon Taulbee

 is a member of the Florence, Massachusetts Poets Society.
 His books include The Holyoke Diaries (FutureCycle Press), Mark My Word and the New World Order, (both from Pedestrian Press).
 He has an e-chapbook at Yavaneka Press: “Industries Built on Words” and a chapbook forthcoming from Finishing Line Press.

-is a a Jewish Arts educator, and the director of the Bolinas Poetry Camp for Girls.
+is a Jewish Arts educator, and the director of the Bolinas Poetry Camp for Girls.
 Her work has been published in Rogue Agent, River Heron Review, and the Racket, among others.
-She is currently an MFA candidate at Bowling Green State University
+She is currently an MFA candidate at Bowling Green State University.

 is the author of Looking for Bora Bora (Saddle Road Press, 2013), a bright nowhere (Foothills Press, 2015), Three Poems (University of Buffalo, 2017), and three other chapbooks, is a co-editor of Earth’s Daughter’s magazine.
 She curates the Wordflight at Red Doors and the Just Buffalo Literary Cafe at CFI series.